top of page

 • Instagram

-Gray Lee (they/them), a native of Hickory, North Carolina, is an English and Creative Writing major at Lenoir-Rhyne University.
+Gray (they/them), a native of Hickory, North Carolina, is an English and Creative Writing major at Lenoir-Rhyne University.
 A queer poet from Appalachia, Lee explores the influence of religious ideals on identity, expression, and lived experience.
 Through their work, Lee hopes to connect with and inspire other emerging writers and queer youth to understand that thriving is supremely better than merely surviving.

 3.png